strongloop/modern-syslog/README.md

 syslog](http://man7.org/linux/man-pages/man3/syslog.3.html).

 Note that syslog functions cannot fail, and neither throw errors, nor callback with errors.
-This is consistent with the core funtions, which do not have error return values.
+This is consistent with the core functions, which do not have error return values.

 ### log(priority, msg, callback)